 And then, you know, as you kind of get older, the propaganda becomes more sophisticated.

-I didn't uh I it wasn't even Bart Mitzfood.
+I didn't, I wasn't even bar mitzvah.

-Um, but you know, I I I went to summer camp every summer, and it was a Jewish summer camp, and so we were, you know, Israel and the Holocaust, these were things, you know, pummeled into our brain.
+But, you know, I went to summer camp every summer and it was a Jewish summer camp.

-But the way that Israel was created, the reason why there are Palestinians and people in the Arab world that harbored so much hostility and anger toward Israel, so much resentment about how the state of Israel was formed, how that land was taken, what was done in order to, these are things that were deliberately kept from me.
+But the way that Israel was created, the reason why there were Palestinians and people in the Arab world that harbored so much hostility and anger toward Israel, so much resentment about how the state of Israel was formed, how that land was taken, what was done in order to, these are things that were deliberately kept from me.

 I mean, these are things, and not just for me, but from all of us.

-I think if you go back and look at a lot of my early writing when I started doing journalism, there was always embedded within it a very sharp acerbic hostility to people who see the world or who saw the world differently than the way I see it on the issues about which I cared the most.
+And this is, you know, this actually relates to the last question that I was talking about with Nick Funtes, but even just people around the world, I think if you go back and look at a lot of my early writing when I started doing journalism, there was always embedded within it a very sharp, acerbic hostility to people who see the world or who saw the world differently than the way I see it on the issues about which I cared the most.

-And then at some point I started realizing that all of us are really and will always be, no matter how often, no matter how hard we try to go back and retrospectively expunge it, we are all the byproducts of very subjective influences from our parents, our schools, our communities, our countries, the media to which we're exposed.
+And then at some point, I started realizing that all of us are really, and will always be no matter how often, no matter how hard we try to go back and retrospectively expunge it, we are all the byproducts of very subjective influences from our parents, our schools, our communities, our countries, the media to which we're exposed.

 And there's no one doing that.

-And so, you know, you can get to the point in life where you think, like, wow, I really strongly believe this.
+And so, you know, you can get to the point in life where you think like, wow, I really strongly believe this.

 And yet this person over here, you know, strongly believes the exact opposite.